hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/user.md

 Identifier for the user.
 Should be identical to the Kubernetes `metadata.name` field.
 Present for historical reasons, will be phased out in a future release.

-> This field is deprecated and will be removed in a future release of HobbyFarm.
+> This field is currently *required* in HobbyFarm.
+Architecturally it is considered deprecated and may be removed in a future release.
+For now, users must continue to set this field.

 ### `email`